-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
-Here’s a review of Rhys Hoskins’ 2019 season as well as what to expect from the first baseman in 2020.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
+Here’s a review of Rhys Hoskins’ 2019 season as well as what to expect from the Phillies first baseman in 2020.

 Rhys Hoskins took Major League Baseball by storm in 2017 when he was called up in mid-August and became the first player in history to hit 18 home runs in his first 34 games.